openconfig/gnsi/authz/README.md

    > **⚠ Warning**
    > Closing the stream without sending the `Finalize` message will result in
-   > abandoning the uploaded policy and rollback of the one that was active
+   > abandoning the uploaded policy and rollback to the one that was active
-   > before the RPC started.
+   > before the Rotation RPC started.

 ### Evaluating the rules

-In a simple deployment the set of rules in the gRPC-level Authorization Policy most likely will be clear enough for a human to analyze but in a data-center environment most likely the list of rules will be long and complex and therefore hard to reason about.
+In a simple deployment, the set of rules in the gRPC-level Authorization Policy most likely will be clear enough for a human to analyze, but in a data-center environment the list of rules will likely be long and complex, and therefore difficult to reason about.

 To help this process the `gNSI.authz` API includes the `gNSI.authz.Probe()` RPC.